Sleep is essential for good health. In fact, we need sleep to survive — just like we need food and water. So, it’s no wonder we spend about

 Sleep keeps us healthy and functioning well.
 It lets your body and brain repair, restore, and reenergize.

-If you don’t get enough sleep, you might experience side effects like poor memory and focus, weakened immunity, and mood swings.
+If you don’t get enough sleep, you might experience side effects like poor memory and focus, weakened immunity, and mood changes.

 Most adults need 7 to 9 hours of sleep each night.
-If you’re having trouble sleeping, talk to a doctor or sleep specialist.
+If you’re having trouble sleeping, talk to your doctor or a sleep specialist.
 They can determine the underlying cause and help improve the quality of your sleep.